isabella232/pmp-support-site/docs/users/040_terminology.md

 ### Contributors

 The person largely responsible for a Story -- equivalent to a byline.
 Allows for the return of all Stories credited to an individual.
 Stories can have multiple Contributors.
 Example: all the Stories in the PMP by [Kai Ryssdal](https://support.pmp.io/search?advanced=1&collection=ffdef6fe-a061-4f1c-8fd3-a0b688727f36&profile=story).

+## Tags

+Free-form attributes of a Document in the PMP.
+They are human readable, and describe the Document itself -- not metadata about the Document.
+Content creators can assign any tags that they'd like for their content.
+Examples: Stories tagged with ["movie"](https://support.pmp.io/search?advanced=1&tag=Movie&profile=story) and Stories tagged with ["money"](https://support.pmp.io/search?advanced=1&tag=Money&profile=story).
+Sadly, there are no Stories currently tagged with his majesty [Buck Showalter](https://support.pmp.io/search?advanced=1&tag=Buck%20Showalter&profile=story).

 ## Permissions